mrakgr/The-Spiral-Language/readme.md

         d2_replicate_map { fwd bck } in
 ```

-This one does the important parts of multipying the backwads returns by the output adjoint and adds to the input adjoint.
+This one does the important part of multiplying the backwards returns by the output adjoint and adds to the input adjoint.
 It is similar to the standard `activation` shown in the previous section.

 An example of it in use will be shown in the multiplicative integration section.